omayconmendes/omayconmendes/README.md

 I drive digital products forward by writing high-quality code.

-My specialty is bringing Figma designs to life, transforming them into responsive, accessible, and high-performance interfaces using <b>Angular</b>, <b>HTML</b>, <b>CSS</b>, and <b>Typescript</b>.
-I prioritize performance and usability to ensure the best user experience.
+My specialty is bringing Figma designs to life, transforming them into responsive, accessible, and high-performance interfaces.
+I have 4 years of solid experience with <b>Angular</b>, <b>HTML</b>, <b>CSS</b>, and <b>TypeScript</b>, and I prioritize performance and usability to ensure the best user experience.

-I work in agile teams, developing new features and optimizations.
-I use <b>Git</b> for version control, apply unit tests, and work with Design Systems to ensure application consistency.
+I work on agile teams, developing new features and optimizations, using <b>Git</b> for version control, applying unit tests, and working with Design Systems to ensure application consistency.

-My professional journey is now expanding into back-end development.
-I'm deepening my knowledge of <b>Node.js</b>, <b>Fastify</b>, <b>PrismaORM</b>, <b>Docker</b>, and <b>PostgreSQL</b> with the goal of building end-to-end solutions.
+I'm currently transitioning into Full-Stack development, deepening my knowledge of <b>Golang</b> for building APIs and microservices, and <b>Vue.js</b> for dynamic interfaces.
+I'm seeking opportunities to apply this new combination of technologies to create end-to-end solutions.

 ### Contact me